karakun/karakun.github.io/_posts/2026-01-27-beyond-productivity.md

 That price should be openly acknowledged, debated, and – where possible – actively negotiated, rather than silently accepted or surrendered to opaque data-collection practices.

 The same applies to software development.
-AI tools offer undeniable advantages, but their social, organizational, and ethical implications do not disappear simply because the tools are useful or user-friendly.
+AI tools offer undeniable advantages, but their social, organizational, and ethical implications do not disappear simply because the tools are useful and user-friendly.
 Continuous reflection is not a luxury – it is a responsibility.

 ## <a name="references"></a> References